 4. Listen to Your Audience:

-5. Forming a Hypothesis:
+5. Form a Hypothesis:

-"If [specific change you're testing], then [expected outcome], because [rationale]."
+Formula: “If [specific change], then [expected outcome], because [rationale].”

 6. Ensure Variations Are Distinct: